 BEAM Discovery is a flexible program, so there is a great deal of room for improvisation and creativity in the logic classes.
 We hope that you will help us develop these courses and to grow them out over time.

 The Logical Reasoning course begins by solving classic logic puzzles which provide the core skills of the class: deductive reasoning, case analysis, working methodically, and careful reading.
 We also want to lay the groundwork for proof by contradiction: the idea that you can try a case and go until you see a contradiction; then you can return and rule out that case.

 As students gain these skills on logic puzzles, they will transition to solving math problems using those same skills.
 By explicitly drawing out the relationship between the puzzles and the problems, we hope that students will see how clear logical reasoning plays a deep role in mathematics.

 Although we've developed a basic outline for sample classes, we don't have detailed lesson plans or handouts for students.
 You will have the flexibility (and responsibility) for developing your day-to-day lesson plans, selecting problems, and creating handouts.
 We just provide an outline, so that all students get the core skills.
 Indeed, if you have an idea for doing things differently, please suggest it!

 Although the courses all end up in a similar place, there will be several flavors of the course, each based around different puzzles.
-Allowing students to choose their course based on the type of logic puzzle it does will build their engagement.
-Additionally, we can experiment and see if specific types of puzzles better facilitate student learning.
 We have three ideas for types of logic puzzles that might be a good fit, but you can propose others!
 You may click on any of the links below for more details about how the puzzles will fit into the class.

 Ready to Apply?